szpssky/sort-tool/README.md

 ## Overview

-This is SortAlgorithm tool,you can Easy to use many sort algorithm.About Sort Algorithm introduction see the [ALGORITHM_WIKI](ALGORITHM_WIKI.md).
+This is SortAlgorithm tool,you can easy to use many sort algorithm.

+About Sort Algorithm introduction see the [ALGORITHM_WIKI](ALGORITHM_WIKI.md).

 |Support|
 |:-----:|